-In order to fly a SUA for commercial reasons the key requirement is to hold Permission for Commercial Operations (PfCO) from the Civil Aviation Authority (CAA).
+In order to fly a drone for commercial reasons the key requirement is to hold Permission for Commercial Operations (PfCO) from the Civil Aviation Authority (CAA).
 However in order to gain this, the CAA requires to see a completed operations manual and evidence of pilot competency which is broken into three critical elements:

 - Adequate theoretical knowledge / general airmanship.